-The amendments impose strict obligations on the sponsor to provide for their partner they are sponsoring.
-The new obligations include paying prescribed medical, hospital, or other health-related expenses incurred by a visa holder or a former visa holder.
-If the approved sponsor does not meet the required obligations they will be subject to strict penalties.
+The changes will impose strict obligations on the sponsor to provide for the partner they are sponsoring.
+The new obligations will include paying prescribed medical, hospital, or other health-related expenses incurred by a visa holder or a former visa holder.
+If the approved sponsor does not meet the required obligations, they will be subject to strict penalties.

 The new framework will give the department the authority to share the personal information to the applicants involved in the application and provide that information to other relative departments if required.
 The new requirements help reduce the risk of people being a victim of domestic violence.
 This is especially the case they are in a vulnerable situation and do not have the support of other family members from their home country.

 Effect of Domestic Violence Order when applying for a visa in Australia